 |Sep 24, 2008

 Carbon Dioxide as a Polymer Feedstock

 There are many efforts now underway by large, multinational companies such as General Electric on carbon dioxide capture or sequestration.
 These projects are aimed at developing processes by which the industrialized world can safely dispose of CO2, which is mainly generated at coal fired electricity plants.
-The alternative, of course, is to let it rise in the replica watches uk, contribute to a greenhouse effect, global warming and an environmental nightmare.
+The alternative, of course, is to let it rise in the atmosphere, contribute to a greenhouse effect, global warming and an environmental nightmare.

 CO2 has been captured for uses in various commercial and industrial processes for decades.
 Limited markets exist for commercially produced CO2.
 It is used, for example, to make carbonated drinks and for a few processes at refineries and other industrial facilities.
 It is also injected into oil wells to increase production from declining fields.
 Once injected, the CO2 remains permanently sequestered from the atmosphere.
 1